 Walker has been a hunter with gun safety training since he was young.
 After turning 18, he has legally purchased sport rifles for hunting and target shooting-having gone through all the routine background checks.
 So when he decided he would like to go through the process of making his own firearm by purchasing lower 80%, he did extensive research on both federal laws and state laws because he is responsible and does not take his Second Amendment right lightly.
 A simple search on the internet will show that Minnesota does not have any laws restricting privately made firearms.
 There are only a handful of states with such laws.
 Even the most anti gun websites show Minnesota has no restrictions on PMFs.
 Furthermore, we spoke with an ATF agent in St. Paul just to make sure he was not violating any laws.
 To which he was assured he was not violating federal law, and the agent told him they were not aware of any state laws restricting PMFs.

-After several court hearing, and three different judges, and failing to have the charges dismissed, Walker is set for a jury trial and, if convicted, a long and expensive appellate process.
+After 18 months of court hearings, three different judges, and failing to have the charges dismissed, Walker is set for a jury trial and, if convicted, a long and expensive appellate process.
 Walker has no criminal record.
 He has been a registered gun owner since he was 18.
-He’s a college student-set to graduate a few weeks before trial.
-A talented mechanic who is just starting his career.
-He plays amateur baseball, and is a big brother to 2 siblings and 6 step siblings-three of which live in Canada.
+He’s a college 2023 college graduate, and mechanic who is just starting his career.
+He plays baseball, and is a big brother to 2 siblings and 6 step siblings-three of which live in Canada.
 A felony conviction would be devastating to our family and would follow him through life.
 Impacting employment, housing and travel to see family.
 He has alway respected laws, firearms and the responsibility of gun ownership.
 And to be very very clear, owning a privately made firearm is 100% protected under the Second Amendment.
 And legal under the 1968 Gun Control Act.
 (And certainly is covered under Bruen) Nothing Walker did violates federal law.
 And I believe he did not violate state law.
 The state is making an argument of a plain text reading “posses a firearm not identified by a serial number”So please understand this is not just limited to privately made firearms, but also those firearms made before 1968, when firearms were not required to have serial numbers.
 With Minnesota’s rich tradition of hunting, it is reasonable to say many Minnesotans have a firearm in their homes that has been passed down through the generations that do not have a serial number.
 The state of Minnesota knows they are not illegal given during their 2022 “seized firearms auction” the MNDNR auctioned off 9 unserialized firearms.
 It is my belief that this Minnesota law is simply meant to reflect the federal law regarding firearm serialization, not make a law, without the knowledge of its citizens, outlawing any and all unserialized firearms, INCLUDING those which federal law determines do not require serial numbers.
 The title of the statute is “REMOVAL OR ALTERATION OF SERIAL NUMBER.” -something he did not do.

 Due to the nature of this case, the outcome could have ripple effects throughout Minnesota.
 If convicted, it would mean thousands of law abiding gun owners all across out state would become potential felons.
 It’s just that real.
 I would never want another family to go what we are going through.
 It is so important we have the means and support to fight this.